Quasi-periodicity in relative quasi-periodic tori: Introduction

-Contrary to the case of relative equilibria and periodic orbits, however, dynamics in {relative quasi-periodic tori} is essentially not understood.
-By a {\it relative quasi-periodic torus} we mean a relative set whose quotient is an invariant torus of dimension $k\ge2$ of the reduced system, on which the reduced flow is conjugate to a linear (but not periodic) flow.
-Clearly, it may be assumed that the reduced motion has nonresonant frequencies, so that the reduced invariant torus is the closure of any reduced trajectory on it (if not, restrict to a subtorus).
-Simple examples show that, even if the group is compact and connected and the action is free, the dynamics in the relative torus need not be quasi-periodic \cite{Zung}.
-This fact has been interpreted through the appearence of `small divisors' in the reconstruction process \cite{Zung}, through the lack of reducibility of the reconstruction equation \cite{zenkov} and through the absence of an additional $\toro^k$ symmetry for the unreduced system \cite{zenkov}.
+By a {\it relative quasi-periodic torus} we mean a relative set whose quotient is an invariant torus of the reduced system, that has dimension $\ge2$ and on which the reduced flow is conjugate to a linear flow.
+Clearly, it may be assumed that the reduced flow has nonresonant frequencies, so that the reduced invariant torus is the closure of any reduced trajectory on it (if not, restrict to a subtorus).
+It is well known that, even in the simplest case of a compact and connected group, the dynamics in a relative quasi-periodic torus need not be quasi-periodic.
+For a simple example see \cite{Zung}, where this failure is interpreted in terms of the appearance of `small divisors' in the reconstruction process.

+{\it{Per se}}, the specific topic of quasi-periodicity in relative quasi-periodic tori has so far received little attention.
+The only papers we know are \cite{zenkov,Zung}.
+Reference \cite{Zung} proves that, under natural hypotheses, relative quasi-periodic tori of {Hamiltonian} systems have quasi-periodic dynamics.
+Therefore, this problem is of interest only in the non-Hamiltonian case.
+Reference \cite{zenkov}, even though considers only a special non-Hamiltonian case, lays down ideas that apply in general and links the problem to the theory of reducibility of quasi-periodic linear equations, a subject on which there is a vast literature (see e.g. \cite{puig} and references therein).
+Specifically, reference \cite{zenkov} proves that, under natural hypotheses that we will review in Section \ref{s:Comparison}, the reducibility of the reconstruction equation implies the quasi-periodicity of the dynamics in the relative quasi-periodic torus.

+However, reducibility of a quasi-periodic linear system is a difficult matter.
+There exist sufficient conditions of perturbative KAM type, but they require hypotheses (strong nonresonance and the presence of parameters that may be varied, see e.g. \cite{broer1,broer2}) that are hardly satisfied in the case of a single relative torus.
+More easily applicable to this case are results of approximate reducibility, called effective or almost reducibility (see e.g. \cite{jorba,chavaudret}), that require weaker conditions but give only closeness of the dynamics to quasi-periodicity for finite though long time scales \cite{zenkov}.

+At a deeper level, reference \cite{zenkov} proves that the reconstruction equation is reducible if and only if the unreduced vector field has an additional torus symmetry, a fact that will play a role in our approach as well.